MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ### Continuous Integration & Continuous Deployment

 The result of a build phase when successfully should always be some kind of `Artefact`.
-As we are not compiling or building a software product we can not rely on any compilers to throw errors on syntactical issues.
 Same steps a compiler does could be engineered for IaC, but limited to a configuration file.
 Only after an actual deployment and the validation of the requirements on the deployed Azure Resource took place an artifact could be considered build, it is also known as `Continuous Integration`.
 Only then the build Artefact, in this context the ARM template, is a valid.